joshuathayer/jt-birthday/content/_index.md

 ---
 # FAQ

+**I'm not vaccinated for COVID-19, is that okay?** Please stay home if you're not vaccinated.

 **Will there be flower crowns?** Yes, there will be flower crowns.

 **Will there be a keg?** Yes, probably.